-Visit Swanage, a lovely coastal town in South West Dorset.
-This wonderful spot is known for its beautiful beaches, historic castles, and welcoming seaside culture.
-Visit Swanage and explore everything this fantastic town has to offer, and choose from a range of Swanage holiday lettings so you have a place to call home when you visit.
+Swanage is a lovely coastal town in South West Dorset, known for its beautiful beaches, historic castles, and welcoming seaside culture.
+Rent a Swanage holiday cottage to explore everything this fantastic town has to offer and have a cosy place to call home when you visit.

 Swanage and its cuisine

 If you are into ancient history, then make sure you check out the fantastic highlights of the Jurassic Coast, including the famed Durdle Door, an enormous natural archway situated in the stunning cliffs of the coastline.
-When you book your Swanage holiday home, you can explore this town and its many sights on a daily basis, and at your own pace.
+When you book your Swanage holiday cottage, you can explore this town and its many sights at your own pace every day.